its-rajkumarpadmanabhan/Genai-Main/README.md

 <img width="1912" height="945" alt="image" src="https://github.com/user-attachments/assets/7343a5e4-08dd-441e-a131-cb46887b2f97" />

-To provide you with a high-quality README that you can copy and paste into your GitHub repository (which will display perfectly as documentation), I have formatted it below.

-GitHub uses Markdown for READMEs, so you don't need a PDF file.
-Simply create a file named README.md in your repository root, paste the content below, and it will render beautifully with emojis and structure.

 🚨 Beacon Engine: Universal Emergency Voice Assistant Beacon Engine is a cross-platform, intelligent voice-driven emergency health assistant designed for rapid, real-time medical triage.
 Built on the Gemini 3.6-flash engine, it combines GPS-verified hospital routing with instant AI-driven first-aid advice.